Letitia Dean: EastEnders

 In February 2012, producer Bryan Kirkwood announced that Dean would make a second return to EastEnders, having been absent for a period of six years.
 She made her return on 13 August 2012 after fleeing from her wedding to her fiancé John Hewland, with her son, Dennis Rickman Jr. and Phil Mitchell.
-She is one of three remaining original cast members, along with Gillian Taylforth and Jane Slaughter.
+She is one of three remaining original cast members, along with Gillian Taylforth and Adam Woodyatt.

 Other work

 Away from EastEnders Dean has had various theatre and television roles.
-She starred in two series of the BBC drama The Hello Girls, set in a Derby telephone exchange in the 1960s; medical dramas Casualty and Doctors; the ITV police drama The Bill; romantic comedy Lucy Sullivan Is Getting Married, and the Channel 4 sitcom Drop the Dead Donkey as a weathergirl.
+She starred in two seasons of the BBC drama The Hello Girls, set in a Derby telephone exchange in the 1960s; medical dramas Casualty and Doctors; the ITV police drama The Bill; romantic comedy Lucy Sullivan Is Getting Married, and the Channel 4 sitcom Drop the Dead Donkey as a weathergirl.
 She also starred in the 1995 film England, My England, which told the story of the musician and court composer Henry Purcell.

 On stage, she starred as Nurse Fay in the Joe Orton comedy play, Loot, working alongside actor Michael Elphick.
 She also played a prostitute in the revival of Charles Dyer's 1960s play Rattle of a Simple Man at the Alexandra Theatre, Birmingham.

-In 2007 Dean participated in the fifth series of the BBC celebrity dance contest, Strictly Come Dancing.
+In 2007, Dean participated in the fifth series of the BBC celebrity dance contest, Strictly Come Dancing.
 She was partnered with the professional dancer, Darren Bennett.
 Dean and Bennett were voted out in the quarter-finals (week 10), one week before the semi-final.
 Commenting on her experience, Dean said "It's been incredible.
 I've got to thank [Darren Bennett] for all his patience, hard work, all the injuries.
 It's been wonderful."
 Dean was one of several celebrities who took part in the 2008 Strictly Come Dancing UK arena tour.
-She competed against former EastEnders stars, Louisa Lytton (Ruby Allen, 2005–2006, 2018–), and Matt Di Angelo (Deano Wicks, 2006–2008, 2014–2016).
 The tour began in January 2008 and visited various venues throughout the UK, with all the proceeds going to the Children in Need appeal.

-In April 2008 it was announced that Letitia Dean would be starring in the stage show High School Musical as Ms Darbus.
+In April 2008, it was announced that she would be starring in the stage show High School Musical as Ms Darbus.
 Dean commented, "It's a lovely opportunity for me [...]
 It's something completely different to anything I've ever done – doing an American accent and playing this kind of character."
 The production played at London's Hammersmith Apollo from June 2008 until 31 August 2008.

 In January 2009, Dean released a fitness DVD entitled Letitia Dean's Lean Routine.
 She joined the cast of the stage production of Calendar Girls the same year, playing Cora (Miss July).